 - What's your favourite open space?
 The terrace on top of my flat is special.
 I get a 360 degree view.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 The Hereford on Hereford Road is a British food restaurant.
 In the tard of St. John's, you get simple direct food.
 Nose to tails eating.
 Devilled kidneys.